OFS/opae-sdk/doc/src/fpga_tools/pci_device/pci_device.md

     `rescan`

-    Rescan the bus as identified by the bus component of the pcie device address
+    Rescan the bus as identified by the bus component of the PCIe device address

     'topology`